 “Visitation” is a demonstration of God’s power (Gen. 50:24f; Ex 3:16; Job 10:12; 29:4).
 This is the coming of divine power either to benefit or for judgment.

 “Visitation” is the day of inspection.
-This is a day of reckoning on non-Christians.
+This is a day of reckoning for non-Christians.
 This is not the visit of judgment but the visit of the person of God in salvation.

 Non-Christians will sit-up and take notice of your life if it is consistent.
 If our concern is about the inner life, it will manifest itself in our outer life.